 For me, it’s the laundry.
 I DO NOT SORT my laundry other than clothes/towels.
 And amazingly, I have never accidentally died a white shirt pink!
 I also DO NOT FOLD the laundry.
 If it’s a nice shirt/dress it gets put on a hanger and goes in the closet.
 Play clothes are shoved into a drawer.
 News flash–baby onesies don’t wrinkle!

 Whenever I do fold my children’s clothes and place them nicely in the dresser it doesn’t stay that way for long before they are digging through it to find a specific shirt and everything is messed up again (so I don’t do it anymore).
 My children put away their own clean clothes and I do not require them to fold their laundry.
 That is not a battle I’m willing to fight.

 I also don’t dry my dishes, rather I let them sit in the strainer until they are dry or put them away slightly wet.

 This may seem very radical, and that’s okay.
 If it bothers you then please keep folding and sorting your laundry!
 But find an area where you can slack off a bit to save you time.

 4. Consider How Your Home is Decorated/Styled

-Last year we ripped out our old, stained, grungy looking carpet and replaced it with laminate hard flooring.
+Last year we ripped out our old, stained, grungy-looking carpet and replaced it with laminate hard flooring.
 A lot of people thought we were crazy to get rid of ALL our carpets, but we have not regretted it once!
 If a child walks across the house with muddy shoes on, no big deal!
 If they spill something, get sick and throw up, or make any other mess it’s super fast and easy to clean up!

 We also have a (fake) leather couch for the same reasons.